ozcodex/meye/README.md

 - item generator
 - custom code with origin, subtypes and flags for mystycs
 - code extra material and thickness
+- change crafting level if have some extra flags
+- apply card modifications

 ## To do
-apply card modifications
-change crafting level if have some extra flags shov extras on card create card reverse
+show extras on card
+create card reverse

 v2: